A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Sensitivity study of the MR-EKF parameters

 As for different delays, the macronutrient concentrations range among the most influential states with respect to total estimation error, especially toward more exact measurements, i.e., lower measurement noise, cf. right side of Fig.~\ref{fig:res:L1_shares_meas_noise_bestBoulkroune}.
 With worse measurements, i.e., towards higher noise, total and dissociated AC ($S_\mathrm{ac}$ and $S_\mathrm{ac^-}$, respectively) increasingly dominate the total estimation error.
 This highlights the importance of timely feedback especially for unreliable VFA measurements, as well as suitable tuning for reliable state estimation of a dynamically operated AD system.

-Above mentioned insights hold for additive, bias-free Gaussian noise, which is a common assumption \cite{Zhao2019,Elsheikh.2021,Tatiraju.1999,Li.2004}.
-Furthermore, estimations were based on an appropriate tuning (based on Boulkroune's error function).
-In real life, a re-tuning could be triggered if sensor noise changes permanently \cite{Chen.2019}.
+For online measurements in experimental and industrial applications, a re-tuning could be triggered if the sensor noise changes permanently \cite{Chen.2019}.

-\subsubsection{Plant-model mismatch}
+\subsection{Plant-model mismatch}

-To show the effect of a PMM on estimation performance, all tunable model parameters $\theta$ were incrementally increased relative to ground truth, cf. Tab.~\ref{tab:meth:time_variant_params}.
-The tuning was kept constant, which was optimized for medium PMM, cf. Tab.~\ref{tab:meth:variants_overview}.
+To show the effect of a PMM on estimation performance, all time-variant model parameters $\theta$ were incrementally increased relative to ground truth, cf. Table~\ref{tab:meth:time_variant_params}.
+The tuning was kept constant, which was optimized for medium PMM, cf. Table~\ref{tab:meth:variants_overview}.
 The positive PMM manifests itself in multiple aspects, which will be explained by means of Fig.~\ref{fig:res:diff_pmm_y}.

-The PMM is delivers substantially different smoothings of \chfour production: The higher the PMM, the higher the obtained trajectories, cf. magnifications in the top subplot of Fig.~\ref{fig:res:diff_pmm_y}.
-This is plausible since increasing the hydrolysis constants and the maximum growth rate of AC (cf. Tab.~\ref{tab:meth:time_variant_params}) leads to higher \chfour production rate \cite{Segura.2025,Weinrich2021}.
+The PMM delivers substantially different smoothings of \chfour production.
+The higher the PMM, the higher the trajectories obtained, cf. the insets in the top subplot of Fig.~\ref{fig:res:diff_pmm_y}.
+This is plausible since increasing the hydrolysis constants and the maximum growth rate of AC (cf. Table~\ref{tab:meth:time_variant_params}) leads to higher \chfour production rate \cite{Segura.2025,Weinrich2021}.
 However, this effect decreases as the AC estimates gradually overlap, cf. bottom subplot of Fig.~\ref{fig:res:diff_pmm_y}.
 To this end, higher AC concentrations result in lower pH, and thus stronger pH inhibition of acetoclastic methanogens \cite{Chen2008}.
 Yet, it is well visible that \chfour is formed almost instantaneously upon AC buildup, which is realistic for AD of agricultural substrates, where hydrolysis is known to be the rate-limiting step in \cite{Noike.1985,Weinrich2021}.

 For the pH, a strong bias effect of PMM can be observed in Fig.~\ref{fig:res:diff_pmm_y}, with high PMM resulting in clearly higher pH estimates.
 In the pH modeling of ADM1-R3, $\theta_8=S_\mathrm{ion,eff}$ acts as addtional cations, cf. Eqs.~\eqref{eq:R3-Core:y_ph} and \eqref{eq:R3-Core:SHPlus}, which lift the pH \cite{Bernard2001,PrasannaKumar.2024}.
 Within the first week, the differences between individual graphs grow slightly, but remain about constant thereafter.